I use WordPress.com to host this blog. It has a smartphone app. The app is most useful to me for checking statistics and getting notifications.

 I didn’t realize until I started blogging how very important comments are, but it’s obvious when you think about it.
 When you write, you put your stuff out there and hope that it’s read, but you don’t really know whether you have reached someone until you get some feedback.
 And to me personally, it is a great feeling to find out that something I wrote has helped somebody and their dog.

 I feel incredibly lucky to be a writer in this day and age, when immediate feedback is possible.
 I think about the writers of yesteryear, especially the novelists, for whom, even if their writing got a positive response, it often came only after they were dead.
 But I can write a post and get responses the same day.

-I think a good number of the major web writing and social platforms know their learning theory.
+I think a good number of the major web writing and social platforms know their behavior science.
 One of the requirements for reinforcement to occur is for the consequence to follow the behavior closely in time or at least be clearly connected to the behavior.
 WordPress does several little potential reinforcers whenever you post.
 They congratulate you right after you hit the “Post” button and tell you how many posts you have cumulatively published, often including an inspirational quote.
 They enable quick feedback via the mobile apps.
 These things can encourage you, consciously or unconsciously, to write more.
 (Technically, to hit the “post” button more.
 But the whole behavior chain is probably reinforced.)

 So here’s what happened with the chime thing when I first started blogging and got the WordPress app.

 - **Chime**: I look at my phone and see that someone liked my post

 - **Chime**: I look at my phone and see that someone followed the blog

 - **Chime**: I look at my phone and see that someone made a nice comment